xoffvsg/credit-risk-classification/README.md

 The purpose of this analysis is to allow a financial company doing peer-to-peer lending services to build a predictive model to identify risky borrowers.
 The historical data available for the analysis consists of 77536 data points with 6 features (loan_size, interest_rate, borrower_income, debt_to_income, num_of_accounts, derogatory_marks, and total_debt) and 1 label (loan_status). <br>
 Out of these 77536 loans, 75036 are in good standing and 2500 have defaulted.<br><br>

 In order to develop and validate the model, we randomly selected 75% of the dataset for training (58152 entries) and 25% for testing (19384 entries).
-We made sure to stratify the selection to make sure that 25% of defaulted loans are present in both the training and testing sunsets.<br><br>
+We stratified the selection to make sure that 25% of defaulted loans are present in both the training and testing subsets.<br><br>

 We chose to use a supervised machine learning based on logistic regression to build the model.
 Once the model was instantiated, we trained it by fitting the training data (features vs known labels).
 We then compared the predicated outcomes with the actual labels by applying the model to the test data.
-We then assesses the results by analyzing the confusion matrix and the classification report.<br><br>
+We then assessed the results by analyzing the confusion matrix and the classification report.<br><br>

-Because of the low representation of the defaulted loans in the dataset (3.2% of the total), we investigated on how to avoid a model bias by oversampling the number of defaulted loans in the training dataset.
+Because of the low representation of the defaulted loans in the dataset (3.2% of the total), we investigated how to avoid a model bias by oversampling the number of defaulted loans in the training dataset.
 Following this resampling, the logistic regression model is fitted again on a perfectly balanced dataset of 56277 healthy loans and 56277 defaulted loans.
 The results are then compared with the ones obtained previously.

 ## Results